-It’s that time of the year, spring is here!
+It's that time of the year and spring is here.
 The birds are chirping, flowers are blooming, and spring cleaning is overdue.
 Spring cleaning is a great way to de-clutter your home, and give you that great feeling of a fresh start.
 Donating clothes provides you not only with the satisfaction of helping others, but it gives you more room to breathe.
-The theory of “spring cleaning” can be applied to many facets of life; I want to explore the methods of how we can clean our finances.
-Keep reading to find out a few ideas of things you can include in your finance spring cleaning to do list!
+The theory of "spring cleaning" can be applied to many facets of life; I want to explore the methods of how we can clean our finances.
+Keep reading to find out a few ideas of things you can include in your finance spring cleaning to-do list.

 Are you currently renting and looking to buy a home?
 Do you want to back pack across Europe?
 Do you have a baby on the way?
 First you need to know where you are going in order to create the map that will lead you there.
 Looking at the big picture can help you assess your current situation and help you focus in on the areas that will get you to where you want to go.
 Analyzing your life is step one.